For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 swapz logo

-Swapz states that they're the UK's biggest and most established swapping marketplace.
+Swapz states that it's the UK's biggest and most established swapping marketplace.
 They've been running since 2004 and there are thousands of items available to be swapped.

 It's free to list items.
 Simply create an ad by selecting a category, adding some images and writing a description.
 Easy!